 It is true that Harris County utilities primarily use the Chicot and Evangeline aquifers, but there are also utilities in north Harris County that use the Jasper Aquifer.
 These are the same three aquifers used by Montgomery County utilities.
 Plus, as pointed out in the 1975 Guyton report (though not by Conroe's consultants), the Jasper aquifer has very similar geology and the same inherent limitations as the Evangeline.
-There are plenty of differences between

-Harris County and Montgomery County, but when it comes to the aquifers, they share the same problems.
+There are plenty of differences between Harris County and Montgomery County, but when it comes to the aquifers, they share the same problems; and as explained in more detail below, the Jasper also shares the same risk of subsidence as the Chicot and Evangeline.